Tensor-Based Synchronization and the Low-Rankness of the Block Trifocal Tensor: Low-rankness of the block trifocal tensor

 \begin{prop}[One shot camera pose retrieval] Given the block trifocal tensor $T^n$ produced by cameras $P_1,P_2,...,P_n$, the cameras can be retrieved from $T^n$ up to a global projective ambiguity using the higher-order SVD.
 The cameras will be the leading $4$ singular vectors of $T^n_{(2)}$ or $T^n_{(3)}$.

 \end{prop}

 Using the higher-order SVD on $T^n$, we can get a Tucker decomposition of the block trifocal tensor $T^n = \hat{\G} \times_1 \hat{\p} \times_2 \hat{\C} \times_3 \hat{\C}'$.
-Though the Tucker factorization is not unique \cite{kolda2009tensor}, as we can apply an invertible linear transformation to one of the factor matrices and apply the inverse onto the core tensor, this invertible linear transformation will be exactly the inevitable global projective ambiguity of all 3D reconstruction algorithms.
-Thus, the cameras are the leading four singular vectors of the mode-2 and mode-3 flattenings of the block tensor.
+Though the Tucker factorization is not unique \cite{kolda2009tensor}, as we can apply an invertible linear transformation to one of the factor matrices and apply the inverse onto the core tensor, this invertible linear transformation {can be interpreted as the global projective ambiguity for projective} 3D reconstruction algorithms.
+Thus, the cameras { can be retrieved by taking the} leading four singular vectors of the mode-2 and mode-3 flattenings of the block tensor.

 Very importantly however, in practice each trifocal tensor block in $T^n$ can be estimated from image data \textit{only up to an unknown multiplicative scale} \cite{hartley2003multiple}.
 The following theorem establishes the fact that the multilinear rank constraints provide sufficient information for determining the correct scales.
 In the statement $\odot_b$ denotes blockwise scalar multiplication, thus the $(i,j,k)$-block of $\lambda \odot_b T^n$ is $\lambda_{ijk} T^n_{ijk} \in \mathbb{R}^{3 \times 3 \times 3}$.